unlucio/SnapmakerU1-Extended-Firmware/docs/spoolman.md

 =======
 >>>>>>> ae8537e (Update docs/spoolman.md)

-- Detects and configures RFID tagged spools, utagged spools wil still need to have their filament manually selected
+- Detects and configures RFID-tagged spools.
+Untagged spools will still need to have their filament manually selected.
-- Set Active spools when a tool is picked
+- Set Active spools when a tool is picked.
-- Deals with the U1's specific 32 virtual tools system for jobs needing more then 4 filaments
+- Deals with the U1's specific 32 virtual tools system for jobs needing more than 4 filaments.

 ### what it does not, currently, do